As you already know (right?) Marketo-hosted Landing Pages can be accessed with or without a trailing .html in the path part of the URL.

 Since this was a Marketo LP, you know there were only 3 unique pieces of content at maximum loaded, but GA recorded 5 different URLs because it couldn’t know better.

 Note: I’m not talking about query parameter removal.
 That’s another, well-covered matter, and GA has a built-in feature for it.
-For today, treat and as if they displayed substantively different content to the end user (perhaps via runtime segmentation).
+For today, treat ?foo=bar and ?foo=baz as if they displayed substantively different content to the end user (perhaps via runtime segmentation).
 When that doesn’t apply to your LPs, you should also use Exclude URL Query Parameters.
-But today is about Marketo showing the same content with or without at the end of the path.
+But today is about Marketo showing the same content with or without .html at the end of the path.

 All the authors knew to use a Search and Replace filter in the Analytics console.
 (With some, their knowledge stopped there.)